indieSoftware/Navigator/README.md

     }
 }
 ```
-Calling the destination as a function obtains a fully resolved `HomePageView` from `HomeDestinationsView`, complete and ready to go.
+Calling the destination as a function obtains a fully resolved `HomePageView` and view model from `HomeDestinationsView`,
+complete and ready to go.

 See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.